Here’s a neat tip I found in my notes (loose page from an old community cookbook):

-The body will instantly react from the cold metal placed against the skin by constricting the blood vessels in the area.
-You can use any metal item (such as a spoon or coin) since metal retains the temperature so well.
-You could also use a wet cloth, an icepack or run water down the back.
-Thanks for sharing this Michael!
+The body will instantly react to the frosty metal placed against skin by constricting the blood vessels in the area.
+Any metal item will do the trick (such as a spoon or coin) since metal retains the temperature so well.
+You could also try a wet cloth, an icepack or run water down the back.
+Thanks for sharing Michael!

 Research Source: The People’s Pharmacy, Quick & Handy Home Remedies [National Geographic].
-The book’s website suggests it’s an old folk remedy that’s come over from Europe.
+The book’s website suggests it’s a folk remedy come over from Europe.

-If that seems too wacky for you, I also have this from my notes:
+If that seems too wacky a treatment, I also have another tip:

-Soak a piece of cheesecloth or clean cotton strips in chilled tea, squeeze out excess liquid then use to tightly pack the nose.
+Soak a piece of cheesecloth or clean cotton strips in chilled tea, squeeze out excess liquid then use to tightly pack nostrils.
 Carefully remove after one hour.
-The tea is a natural antiseptic and the cold temperature helps stop the flow.
+The tea is a natural antiseptic and the cold temperature helps halt the flow.

 While sitting up, pinch the nostrils closed (about half-way down the bridge of the nose) and squeeze for several minutes.
 Lean forward slightly (tilting the head back will only drain the blood into the throat).
 Apply pressure for at least 5 minutes, check to see if it’s working and reapply pressure if it isn’t.
-An ice pack or wet cloth held against the back of the neck during this time can also help.
+An ice pack or wet cloth held against the back of the neck during this time can be helpful too.

-If bleeding won’t stop after 20 minutes or so, or if patient is pale and feeling light headed, seek professional medical attention since it could be an internal injury (broken nose) or nasal passage may need to be cauterized.
+If the flow won’t cease after 20 mins. or so, or if patient is pale and feeling light headed, seek professional medical attention since it could be an internal injury (broken nose) or nasal passage may need to be cauterized (yikes! not fun).